-17th October .- I went to Suryagarha.3
+17th October. - I went to Suryagarha.

 18th October .- I went to Bolguzor in Gyah.
-About 11 miles from the custom house at Suryagarha. came to the Gundri nullah which at this season is very wide and deep, although almost stagnant.
+About 13 miles from the custom house at Suryagarha, came to the Gundri nullah which at this season is very wide and deep, although almost stagnant.
 Immediately below the ferry it sends a small branch to the west, which is also called the Gundri.
 I proceeded along its southern bank most of the way that I had formerly come.4 About 31 miles beyond the great Gundri I crossed a small torrent called the Hoel, which is inconsiderable but rapid.
 It forms the western boundary of Perganah Suryagarha, and its banks seem to have been fortified.
-Rather more than five miles farther, through a rice country and very bad roads indeed, I came to the Kiyol,5 which now contains a great stream, but not knee deep and very dirty.
+Rather more than five miles farther, through a rice country and very bad roads indeed, I came to the Kiyol, which now contains a great stream, but not knee deep and very dirty.
 The channel may be half filled and 400 yards wide.
 From thence to the riverside at Bolguzor is rather more than three miles.
 The country is well wooded and tolerably occupied, but at this season looks very ill, the villages being uncommonly slovenly and the fields being mostly either newploughed or too soft yet for that operation, but when the winter crops spring it will probably look well.
 The huts mostly mud.

-I had been led to expect that the roads from Mungger to Suryagarha were almost impassable, and, from Survagarha to Dariyapur that they were good, and accordingly made arrangements to obviate difficulties, but this care was vain, as I found that the very reverse of the account given was the case.
+I had been led to expect that the roads from Mungger to Suryagarha were almost impassable, and.